Back To Top

-The best women’s walking shoes for weekend walks and hiking trips, tried and tested by us in 2025
+The best women’s walking shoes for walks and hiking trips, tried and tested by real hikers

-Living near the Pennines and the Peak District, I'm lucky enough to have some of the world's best walks on my doorstep, and I regularly spend my days on the moors, hills, and trails.
-I relish the unpredictable weather, the feeling of the rain and sun on my face - but my feet are different.
+Living near the Pennines and the Peak District, I regularly spend my days on the moors, hills, and trails.
+I relish the unpredictable weather, the feeling of the rain and sun on my face.
+On my feet?
+Not so much.
 I always say you feel how your feet do, and the aim is to feel dry, comfortable and secure.
 Not damp, cold, and miserable.

-Walking boots with support around the ankle are desirable if the terrain and elements are particularly challenging.
-However, if the ground is flat and the weather is settled, walking shoes, a pick of the best hiking sandals, or a pair of the best running shoes are ideal.
+Walking boots with support around the ankle are great if the terrain and elements are particularly challenging.
+However, if the ground is flat and the weather is settled, walking shoes, a pair of the best hiking sandals, or a pair of the best running shoes are ideal.

 The quick list

-The best women's walking shoes tried and tested by us
+The best women's walking shoes, tried and tested by real hikers

 Best walking shoes overall